sormuras/bach/README.md

   A single-module Java application leveraging [OpenJFX](https://openjfx.io).
   A custom runtime image is created via [jlink] for the current platform.

+- [👾 bach-hansolos-spacefx](https://github.com/sormuras/bach-hansolos-spacefx) - Demo based on [HanSolo/SpaceFX](https://github.com/HanSolo/SpaceFX) by Gerrit Grunwald

+  A simple tiny space game written in JavaFX, also known as [OpenJFX](https://openjfx.io).
+  A custom runtime image is created via [jlink] for the current platform.

 All example projects usually contain a `.github/workflows/build.yml` configuration file that builds the project using `Bach.java` on push events.

 ## Build your project with Bach.java 11.0-ea on-the-fly